 You opened up your browser because you had some kind of question?

-Your curiosity led you to search for experiences of others on the www, experiences you can relate to and learn from.
+Your curiosity led you to search for experiences of others on the web, experiences you can relate to and learn from.

 You want to reach a desired outcome by implementing what worked for others.

-This is probably not the first time you use this method.
+This is probably not the first time you used this method.
 This might have become your new normal.

-This is in fact not only you who I describe, but myself.
+This is, in fact, not only you whom I describe, but myself.

-I grew up with the internet and with google.
-When I was younger I still had to use a computer every time I wanted to look something up and do it at home, but it was not so much different than asking google through a smartphone.
+I grew up with the internet and with Google.
+When I was younger, I still had to use a computer every time I wanted to look something up and do it at home, but it was not much different from asking Google through a smartphone.

 How can we know what is right for us?
-Among all the different ways people life their lives and have made it visible through social media?
+Among all the different ways people live their lives and have made it visible through social media?

-When do we reach the point where we can say we have read enough in order to make a decision?
+When do we reach the point where we can say we have read enough to make a decision?

 How do we discriminate the honest from the dishonest?